Marketing strategy: Market position and strategy

 Market nicher: The market nicher occupies a small niche in the market in order to avoid head to head competition.
 Their objective is to build strong ties with the customer base and develop strong loyalty with existing customers.
 Their market posture is generally neutral.
 Their strategy is to develop and build the segment and protect it from erosion.
-Tactically, nichers are likely to improve the product or service offering, leverage cross-selling opportunities, offer value for money and build relationships through superior after-direct sales service, service quality and other related value-adding activities.
+Tactically, nichers are likely to improve the product or service offering, leverage cross-selling opportunities, offer value for money and build relationships through superior service quality and other related value-adding activities.

 Most firms carry out strategic planning every 3– 5 years and treat the process as a means of checking whether the company is on track to achieve its vision and mission.
 Ideally, strategies are both dynamic and interactive, partially planned and partially unplanned.
 Strategies are broad in their scope in order to enable a firm to react to unforeseen developments while trying to keep focused on a specific pathway.
 A key aspect of marketing strategy is to keep marketing consistent with a company's overarching mission statement.

 Strategies often specify how to adjust the marketing mix; firms can use tools such as Marketing Mix Modeling to help them decide how to allocate scarce resources, as well as how to allocate funds across a portfolio of brands.
 In addition, firms can conduct analyses of performance, customer analysis, competitor analysis, and target market analysis.